Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/Onboarding/Code Reviews/Performing a Code Review.md

+---
+sidebar_position: 4
+---

-# Performing a Code Review:
+## Performing a Code Review:

 This section describes in detail how to perform a code review.
 To help ease new members into the process of reviewing code on company repositories, it will attempt to break things down in a simple, easy to follow set of steps.